faruqem/assignment-cscie31-graduate-credit-faruqem/README.md

 4. How we can use Node.js "cluster" module to take adavantage of a multi-core system.

 ### Closures, First Class Function and other JavaScript Features:
-To understand Node.js performance, first we need to understand an important concept of JavaScript - "Closure".
-Below is the example of a closure where the inner function has access to the variable (`outerFuncVar = 5`) of the outer function even when the outer function has finished execution.
+To understand Node.js performance, first we need to understand an important concept of JavaScript - "Closures".
+Below is the example of a closures where the inner function has access to the variable value (`outerFuncVar = 5`) of the outer function even when the outer function has finished execution.
 This example also demonstrates few other important concepts of JavaScript language:
 * Anonymus function - a function without a name.
 * Nested function - a function defined within another function.
 * First-class function - a function treated like a regular variable.
 * Self invoking function - function invoked while defined.

-Please, read the inline comments while checking the code for more explanation.
+#### Please, read the inline comments while checking the code for more explanation.

 ```
 /**